jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 **MARN Stack** is the next generation of popular [MERN Stack](https://www.geeksforgeeks.org/mern-stack/) ([MongoDB](https://en.wikipedia.org/wiki/MongoDB), [Express.js](https://en.wikipedia.org/wiki/Express.js), [React](https://en.wikipedia.org/wiki/React_(JavaScript_library)), [Node.js](https://en.wikipedia.org/wiki/Node.js)).
 Using [Apollo Server](https://www.apollographql.com/docs/apollo-server/) instead of [Express.js](https://en.wikipedia.org/wiki/Express.js) makes it very easy to create [GraphQL](https://en.wikipedia.org/wiki/GraphQL) APIs.

 Why Apollo Server instead of Express?
 Everything has its pros and cons.
-I like Apollo Server for its ease of setup, GraphiQL console (very useful during development) and support for many front-end frameworks.
+I like Apollo Server for its ease of setup, GraphiQL console (very useful during development), and support for many front-end frameworks.
 For more check out [Comparison of Apollo Server with `express-graphql`](https://github.com/apollographql/apollo-server/tree/cfb086227e623ba1531bb887c3919e224682ccbc#comparison-with-express-graphql).

-There is a lot of documentation and youtube videos for building GraphQL backend with Apollo Server.
+There is a lot of documentation and tutorials for building GraphQL backend with Apollo Server.
 There is also a lot of documentation for consuming GraphQL API from React.
-However, there is nothing about building end-to-end web apps with React, Apollo Server backend and MongoDB persistance layer.
+Yet, there is nothing about building end-to-end web apps with React, Apollo Server backend, and MongoDB persistence layer.

 In this article I will show you how to build end to end web app with [React](https://en.wikipedia.org/wiki/React_(JavaScript_library)) front-end, and [Node.js](https://en.wikipedia.org/wiki/Node.js) backend with [GraphQL](https://en.wikipedia.org/wiki/GraphQL) API (powered by [Apollo Server](https://www.apollographql.com/docs/apollo-server/)) and [MongoDB](https://en.wikipedia.org/wiki/MongoDB) persistance layer.